Last Updated: May 20, 2021

 The most recent of the biggest cyberattacks happened in 2019.

 21. 1.2 billion records of data sitting on an unsecured server owned by People Data Labs were compromised.

 An investigator found that a great volume of data could be easily accessed without the need for authorization.
 And even if the 1.2 billion records are an impressive collection of data, they didn’t contain any sensitive information.

-Nonetheless, the email addresses and social media profiles of hundreds of millions of users were available for a download.
+Nonetheless, the email addresses and social media profiles of hundreds of millions of users were available for download.